-Fig. 8 corresponds to the UV-Vis spectrum of optimised chlorophyll-b.
-The UV-Vis Spectra from the calculation is compared with the experimental results from Comar et al. [21].
-We observed similar blue shift peaks in the Soret and Q-bands as reported by Bevilacqua et al. [22] We found that the calculated Soret and Q-band peaks are 448 and 590 nm, respectively.
-The largest blue shift can clearly see at the Q-band, which is shifted ~53 nm, while the Soret band is only shifted ~6 nm from the reported experimental value.
+Figure 8 corresponds to the UV-Vis spectrum of optimized chlorophyll-b.
+The UV-Vis Spectra from the calculation is compared with the experimental research from Comar et al. [21].
+We observed similar blue shifted peaks in the Soret and Q-bands as reported by Bevilacqua, et al. [22] We found that the calculated Soret and Q-band peaks are 448 and 590 nm, respectively.
+The largest blue shifted can clearly see at the Q-band, which is shifted ~53 nm, while the Soret band is only shifted ~6 nm from the reported experimental value.

-Our calculated Soret and Q-bands is 25-40 nm higher than previous reported values by Bevilacqua.
+Our calculated Soret and Q-bands is higher than previous reported value by Bevilacqua, which is 25-40 nm larger.
 The difference in the wavenumber is due to the the basis set.
-In this work, we showed that the LANL2DZ and cc-pVDZ basis sets are overestimating the absolute values of the wavelength.
-These overestimation values are consistent with the nature of LANL2DZ and cc-pVDZ basis sets itself, which resulting the generation of wavefunction in the calculation becomes more exaggerated.
+In this work, we showed that the LANL2DZ and cc-pVDZ basis sets are overestimate the absolute values of the wavelength.
+These overestimation values are consistent with the nature of LANL2DZ and cc-pVDZ basis sets itself, which is the generation of wavefunction in the calculation becomes more exaggerated.
 Furthermore, our calculation indicates the importance of the basis set selection in the large molecules calculations.

-Based on the results, there is no difference between LANL2DZ and cc-pVDZ spectrum of chlorophyll-b molecules.
+Based on the results, there is no difference between LANL2DZ and cc-pVDZ spectrum results of chlorophyll-b molecules.
 The results using cc-pVDZ and LANL2DZ basis sets are matched because the wave function coefficients used in the calculation are just slightly different.
 This indicates that larger basis set do not affect the spectra, but it will give better UV-Vis spectra result.